pkgcloud/pkgcloud/docs/providers/openstack/databases.md

 ### Creating a MySQL Database

-The steps for provision a MySQL database from Openstack cloud databases are:
+The steps for provision a MySQL database from OpenStack cloud databases are:

 1. Choose a flavor (memory RAM size)
 2. Create an instance of a database server.